CuriousTech/GoldenChute/README.md

 If it connects, there should be a small red circle in the top left of the app.
 This will blink when data is received.
 Serial is the same.
 COM Port (Note: using serial will cause the ESP32 to reset every time the app exits or another app accesses the COM port, which loses WH history and may get off track if charging).
 The radio buttons allow selecting either COM or websocket.
+ Note: When using HID, the Windows app will not be able to use serial, but can connect to the IP address.
+There's no resetting, which is better, but be careful of the HID shutdown % along with the app shutdown %.
+The app should be set higher, and HID can be fallback if it's not running for any reason.
 Percent to shut down: Active (red bars left of battery in the main display and tray icon) and Inactive (right red bars) depends on whether the monitor is in standby.
 The depth of discharge (D.O.D.) determines the impact on health.
 When inactive, it should shut down at 70% for best health.
 When active, more time can be allowed for manual shutdown.
 The % is just the bar levels, not actual percent (which could possibly be inaccurate).
 There is a 10 second delay when it reaches the desired %, then it will shut down or hibernate/hibrid-sleep if that is set up properly and doesn't fail, otherwise it will shut down.
 Note: Hibrid-sleep can wake immediately by odd USB devices if not set up properly.
 It should be tested before use.
 It will also slowly drain the battery over time.
 Skip seconds: 0 will add data to the chart every second (total 24 hours).
 1 would be 48 hours, but records peak values of 2 seconds.